Bhat-Gurunandan/ajeeb-goa/markdown/09-chapter-9.md

 > international politics, Marxism etc, held at our Dadar office.
 He had
 > even heard M N Roy, was impressed with his lectures and had become a
 > Royist himself.
 However, he stayed away from joining the party when
-> the internal differences in the party came to the fore.”[^16]
+> the internal differences in the party came to the fore.”*[^16]

-B D Satoskar, the first editor of Gomantak, says that Bhau gave credit to Lokmanya Tilak for his mission of Charity.[^17] Sitaram Tengse, yet another senior journalist and former Editor of Rashtramat, says that many politicians in those days were inspired by Royist theory of
+B D Satoskar, the first editor of *Gomantak*, says that Bhau gave credit to Lokmanya Tilak for his mission of Charity.[^17] Sitaram Tengse, yet another senior journalist and former Editor of Rashtramat, says that many politicians in those days were inspired by Royist theory of